Honorary Research Fellow

 Building on her extensive background as a researcher and analyst of East Africa, Hannah's work at FCDO has a regional Horn of Africa focus, specialising on civil conflict and state-building, especially in Ethiopia.
 Prior to beginning my doctorate in January 2016, I worked as Senior Africa Analyst for Oxford Analytica, a geopolitical advisory and analysis firm.
 My professional career to date has included several roles for research and education organisations, in the UK and in Kenya, including the Rift Valley Institute and the British Institute in Eastern Africa.
 I completed a Masters in African Studies with Distinction at the University of Oxford (2008-09).

 You can follow Hannah on Twitter here, where she tweets on broader issues, from African politics to feminism.

 Waddilove, Hannah (2019).
 "Support or subvert?
 Assessing devolution's effect on central power during Kenya's 2017 presidential rerun".
 Journal of Eastern African Studies, 13 (2): 334-352.

 Waddilove, Hannah.
-"The Coast: the politics of secession."
+"The Coast: an elusive political bloc."
 In Nic Cheeseman, Karuti Kanyinga and Gabrielle Lynch (eds) Oxford Handbook of Kenyan Politics.
 Oxford: Oxford University Press, under review.

 Selected Briefing Papers, Editorials & Reports